eladkarako/exiftool-source/README.md

              -w dir2/%d%f.txt  # write to "dir2", keeping dir structure
              -w a%c.txt        # write to "a.txt" or "a1.txt" or "a2.txt"...

-         Existing files will not be overwritten unless an exclamation point is added to the option name (ie. -w! or -textOut!), or a plus sign to append to the existing file (ie. -w+ or -textOut+).
+         Existing files will not be changed unless an exclamation point is added to the option name (ie. -w! or -textOut!) to overwrite the file, or a plus sign (ie. -w+ or -textOut+) to append to the existing file.
 Both may be used (ie. -w+! or -textOut+!) to overwrite output files that didn't exist before the command was run, and append the output from multiple source files.
 For example, to write one output file for all source files in each directory:

              exiftool -filename -createdate -T -w+! %d/out.txt -r DIR

+         Capitalized format codes %D, %F, %E and %C provide slightly different alternatives to the lower case versions. %D does not include the trailing '/', %F is the full filename including extension, %E includes the leading '.', and %C increments the count for each processed file (see below).

          Notes:

          1) In a Windows BAT file the "%" character is represented by "%%", so an argument like "%d%f.txt" is written as "%%d%%f.txt".

-         2) If the argument for -w does not contain a format code (%d, %f or
+         2) If the argument for -w does not contain a valid format code (eg.
-         %e), then it is interpreted as a file extension.
-Therefore it is not possible to specify a simple filename as an argument, so creating a single output file from multiple source files is typically done by shell redirection, ie)
+         %f), then it is interpreted as a file extension.
+It is not possible to specify a simple filename as an argument -- creating a single output file from multiple source files is typically done by shell redirection, ie)

              exiftool FILE1 FILE2 ... &gt; out.txt